4. THE EVIDENCE

 The defense’s witnesses did little to help Hunter’s case.
 A man named Earl Phillips was called to testify that Hunter had been at his house watching his band practice at the time of the murder.
 But when he was asked about a specific date from more than a year prior, Phillips fumbled under oath: He managed to convey only that Hunter was often at his house.
 Stewart Mitchell, the man police claimed had tipped them off to Hunter’s possession of stolen goods, was supposed to undermine the prosecution by stating that it had offered him a deal on a charge he was facing if he testified against Hunter.
 On the stand, Mitchell couldn’t recall the name of the person who’d supposedly made the offer.
 He said he knew nothing about the murder.

 The whole trial took place in a single morning.
 For Judge Frank Shea, the pace was a source of pride — indeed, it was the essential feature of his judicial identity.
 Shea had been on the bench for 25 years, and his breakneck docket had earned him a statewide reputation.
-In 1975, he personally presided over almost a third as many trials (113) as the rest of the judges in Louisiana’s 63 parishes combined (377).
+In 1975, he personally presided over more than a third as many trials (168)* as the rest of the judges in Louisiana’s 63 parishes combined (377).
 In 1983, a man named Keith Messiah was given the death penalty after a trial in Shea’s court that lasted one day, including jury selection and sentencing.
 (After a lengthy appeals process, Messiah’s sentence was reduced to life in prison.)
 In 1984, Shea set what he insisted was a world record, holding six felony trials in a single day.
 When asked about the feat by a reporter, Shea responded, “We have a legal phrase, res ipsa loquitur.
 It means, ‘The thing speaks for itself.’”1

 Admirers said that Shea’s style was efficient — the state House of Representatives even passed a resolution commending him for “conducting speedy criminal trials.”
 But detractors, including Shea’s 1972 election opponent Salvatore Panzeca, called it disgraceful.
 “When a judge boasts that he tries cases in record time, his allegiance is not to justice, but to the clock,” Panzeca told The Times-Picayune.
 “When the judge pressures the attorneys of poor and uneducated defendants to plead their clients guilty, so as to keep his docket clear and save himself the trouble of having to hear their cases, he assaults the Bill of Rights and profanes our heritage of law.”
 After polling well behind Shea in the primary, Panzeca dropped out of the race.